Reactor™ - The manual

 Using Context Menus

-In many places in Reactor you will find context menus when using right-click to interact with things.
-These can help you do things faster.
+In many areas of Reactor, you will find context menus by right-clicking to interact with elements.
+These can help you work faster.
 Here are a few examples:

-Shortcuts are a great way to work much faster in reactor. here is a list of the most useful ones
+Shortcuts are a great way to speed up your workflow in Reactor.
+Here is a list of the most useful ones:

-• hold shift on Add Device or Add Panel: Add a device or panel without closing the dialog, so you can add multiple devices much faster
+• Hold shift on Add Device or Add Panel: Add a device or panel without closing the dialog, allowing you to add multiple devices faster.

-• cmd+i: to quickly open the project import window
+• cmd+i: Quickly open the project import window.

 Use Copy/Paste

-Many places in reactor can use copy and paste to speed up your configuration workflow. you can for example create a behavior on one component and then copy it to several others.
-You can also use copy and paste in many places inside of the tree view, to copy constant set tables, variables and other configuration parts between different layers.
+Many places in Reactor support copy and paste to speed up your configuration workflow.
+For example, you can create a behavior on one component and then copy it to several others.
+You can also copy and paste in many areas of the tree view, to duplicate constant set tables, variables, and other configuration parts between different layers.

 Use Undo/Redo

-If you ever get lost in the configurator just rest assured and know you can use undo and redo buttons to get back to all your previous changes.
-If you want to create yourself a "checkpoint" you can use History View (2) to create a tagged version of your config.
+If you ever get lost in the configurator, don't worry—you can use the undo and redo buttons to revert or restore your previous changes.
+If you want to create a "checkpoint," use History View to create a tagged version of your config.

 Batch Editing Components

 The Batch Editor allows you to quickly edit several components at once.
-To Batch Edit multiple components simply drag a selection across several components in the configurator.
-If you have highlighted components that do not have a behavior yet the Inspector will offer you to create new ones for all of them from the library.
-Else you will see all common options of the selected Behavior to quickly edit them.
-In case you want to edit them individually click the table icon below to open a table view of all selected behaviors.
+To batch edit multiple components, drag a selection across them in the configurator.
+If the selected components don’t have behaviors yet, the Inspector will offer to create new ones for all of them from the library.
+Otherwise, you'll see all common options of the selected behaviors to edit them quickly.
+To edit individually, click the table icon below to open a table view of all selected behaviors.

-Using "Load Recent" inside of the Parameter Reference or Condition Helper Windows
+Using "Load Recent" in the Parameter Reference or Condition Helper Windows

-When configuring parameters or conditions you can quickly recall the last few parameter references you have created by clicking on the Load Recent button in the top right corner of the windows.
+When configuring parameters or conditions, you can quickly recall recent parameter references by clicking the Load Recent button in the top right corner of the window.

 SKAARHOJ Glossary

-Here you can find an alphabethically ordered list of all terms used in SKAARHOJ Products that might need additional information
+Here you can find an alphabetically ordered list of all terms used in SKAARHOJ products that might need additional information.

 Behavior

-A behavior in reactor defines how a component should behave.
-It consists out of Parameter and Actions and Feedbacks that enable you to define how this parameter is interacted with, and how it is displayed on your component (button, display, fader...)
-Additionally there are Templates for the Settings of a behavior.
+A behavior in Reactor defines how a hardware component should behave.
+It consists of Actions, and Feedbacks that enable you to define how the Parameter is interacted with and how it is displayed on your component (button, display, fader, etc.).
+Additionally, there are templates for the settings of a behavior.
 (See Behaviors)

 Device Core